GBratsos/brackets-zurb-foundation/README.md

 * File > New
 * Then File > New Zurb Foundation 5 Document

-This will create a basic Zurb Foundation 5 page, at cursor location.
+This will create a Zurb Foundation 5 basic template, at cursor location.
 In order to use full Zurb Foundation's features download from [http://foundation.zurb.com/](http://foundation.zurb.com/).

 ## License ##